pymc-devs/pymc-examples/myst_nbs/gaussian_processes/GP-MeansAndCovs.myst.md

 # Mean and Covariance Functions

-A large set of mean and covariance functions are available in PyMC3.
+A large set of mean and covariance functions are available in PyMC.
 It is relatively easy to define custom mean and covariance functions.
-Since PyMC3 uses Theano, their gradients do not need to be defined by the user.
+Since PyMC uses Aesara, their gradients do not need to be defined by the user.

 ## Mean functions

-The following mean functions are available in PyMC3.
+The following mean functions are available in PyMC.

 - `gp.mean.Zero`
 - `gp.mean.Constant`